brendacs/colludia-gatsby/src/content/posts/review/2020-09-22-when-the-past-was-around-review.markdown

 <figcaption>Everything is a mess from my pointing and clicking, contrasting with the calm and cozy pair.</figcaption>

 Needless to say, my experience with the full game was just as amazing, and I'm very excited to be able to talk more about it now.
-But don't worry, I won't spoil too much—I'll just rave enough about it that you'll feel compelled get the game and find out for yourself what I'm being so cryptic about.
+But don't worry, I won't spoil too much — I'll just rave enough about it that you'll feel compelled get the game and find out for yourself what I'm being so cryptic about.

 ## Contrasting Memories